-Whether you are considering a backup power system for your home, or just want to add another electric circuit, it is important that you understand your home’s electrical wiring basics and applicable codes.
+Whether you are considering a backup power system, want to add another electric circuit, or are going to install a new appliance, it is important to understand the home’s electrical wiring basics and applicable codes.

-Why, you may ask, do we need such a 3-wire configuration?
-Would not a single 120V line be enough?
+Why, you may ask, do we need a 3-wire configuration?
+Would not a single 120V bus be enough?
 The case is, a standard wall outlet NEMA 5-15R is rated to 15A.
 Hence, the maximum power you can draw from such an outlet is 15×120=1800 volt-amps.
-Moreover, for continuous loads, NEC® recommends to limits the current on receptacles to 80%.
-Therefore, continuous current should be less than 12A (which corresponds to 120×12=1440 VA).
+Moreover, for continuous loads, NEC® recommends limiting the current on receptacles to 80%.
+Therefore, steady state current should be less than 12A (which corresponds to 120×12=1440 VA).

-Remember that any work related to circuit wiring, panels and hard-wired appliances usually requires a permit and should be performed by a licensed electrician.
 NOTE.
 The information in this site is provided AS IS for technical reference only without guarantee and liability of any type, neither explicit or implicit.
-It expresses only a personal opinion of the author, and does not constitute a professional advice- see complete disclaimer linked below.
+It expresses only the personal opinion of the author and does not constitute professional advice- see complete disclaimer linked below.
+Most works related to circuit wiring, panels and hard-wired appliances usually requires a permit and should be performed by a licensed electrician.